5l1v3r1/namely/README.md

 # namely
-Namely creates a list of emails based on user inputted names and domains.
+Namely is a template-based wordlist generation tool.
+It is geared towards emails by default, but can be used to generate arbitrary wordlists as well.

 ```
 usage: namely.py [-h] [-n name name] [-nf namefile] [-d domain]